 Born August 9, 1955

 It’s a colorful and captivating world that South Carolina native Jonathan Green shows us with his very personal view of the African American Gullah culture of the Lowcountry.
-I have postcards purchased after a performance of “Off the Wall and Onto the Stage: Dancing the Art of Jonathon Green” which was a triumphant collaboration that featured 22 of the artist’s images brought to life through the choreography of William Starrett.
+I have postcards purchased after a performance of “Off the Wall and Onto the Stage: Dancing the Art of Jonathan Green” which was a triumphant collaboration that featured 22 of the artist’s images brought to life through the choreography of William Starrett.
 It was a tribute to Green’s award-winning art by bringing the paintings to life with dance and music.
 It was – remarkable.
-And Jonathon Green’s artistic vision is – so very amazing.
+And Jonathan Green’s artistic vision is – so very amazing.

 Born and raised in the Lowcountry of South Carolina, he graduated from Beaufort High School, joined the Air Force, and received a BFA from the School of the Art Institute of Chicago.

 His work is heavily influenced by the Gullah culture which enveloped his formative years.
 The colors are vivid, and the subject matter tends toward everyday life as well as the rites of passage that followed African Americans in the Lowcountry.